 So, I started gardening.
 The nice thinig about gardening is that it at least in theory addresses the freshness and waste problems.
 However, there's a long list of not so nice things.
 Weather is either too dry or too wet.
 Temperature can be too cold or too hot.
 And there's no shortage of preditors such as blight, mites, slugs, beetles, squirills, mice, rabbits, skunks, racoons, deer and even people!
 When I put up a small cold frame greenhouse, I found I didn't eliminate my problems - just changed them.
 It keeps out the rabbits but it also keeps out the birds.
 So, there's nothing to eat the slugs!
 Also, I spent more time watering since the cold frame also keeps that out too.
 However, the largest problem is that it still doesn't give me any production during the winter.

 Althuogh rails suggest this is a continuous flow system, it is in fact a flood and drain system.
 Why use rails in a flood-and-drain system?
-Using rails minimizes the water weight when flooded.
-Due to not being as heavy means each rail can be on lighter weight shelving and the rail doesn't need to exactly match the size of the shelf..
+Using rails minimizes the water weight on the shelves when flooded.
+Due to not being as heavy means each rail can use lighter duty shelving.
+Each rail is made from half a six foot post, making it a three foot rail within a 4 foot space.

 You may notice different hole spacing on each rail too.
 The top front rail has holes close together for baby plants.
 The one in back is for adolecent plants.
 Once those adolencent plants outgrow their space, they can be moved to wider spaced holes on the lower shelf..

 A benefit of using flood and drain is that different water levels can be used in each rail.
 For example, I found when starting seeds, a high water level, continuously maintained for a few days is best for germinating seeds.
-However, this can later be switched to a high-flood, then low drain, allowing roots to grow quicker with little root rot since they are exposed to oxygen.
+However, this can later be switched so each rail pair only maintains a minimum of water on the bottom, allowing roots to grow quicker since they are exposed to oxygen.